-By focusing on the number of prospects in our funnel, many of us in sales have lost sight of the importance of quality targeting, which has led to a significant spike in irrelevant offers muddying the waters and making it harder to reach our actual ideal customers.
+By focusing on the number of prospects in our funnel, many of us in sales have lost sight of the importance of quality targeting.
+This has led to a significant spike in irrelevant offers muddying the waters, making it harder to reach our actual ideal customers and maximize selling time.

 We’re reaching out to real people who will never buy from us, we’re wasting our time, and we’re turning prospects into victims.